 Bird Homeschool Unit Study

-Spring is an excellent time to get outdoors and enjoy the warmer weather and all it brings!
-Though some can be seen and heard year-round, we typically associate birds and their sweet songs with springtime.
-Did you know that there are more than 900 recorded species of birds in North America…and approximately 10,000 in the world?!
+Obviously, spring is an excellent time to get outdoors and enjoy the warmer weather and all it brings!
+And when we think of spring we think of birds!
+Though some can be seen and heard year-round, we do typically associate birds and their sweet songs with springtime.
+In fact, did you know that there are more than 900 recorded species of birds in North America…and approximately 10,000 in the world?!
 That’s amazing!
-If you have an elementary-age child, this bird unit study would be a great addition to your homeschool this season!
+So, if you have an elementary-age child, this bird unit study would be a great addition to your homeschool this season!
 Applicable for grades PreK-5.

 Download your Free Bird Unit Study eBook at the bottom of this article!